 PENNSYLVANIA MUNICIPALITIES PLANNING CODE — The State law, adopted July 31, 1968, as Act 247, and later amended by Act 170 of 1988, regulating municipal land use control in Pennsylvania.

-PERFORMANCE STANDARDS Minimum requirements designed to minimize the impact of potentially blighting conditions (i.e., noise, odor, smoke, toxic or noxious matter, vibration, fire and explosive hazards, glare, heat, etc.) upon adjacent properties in particular, and the environment in general.

 PERMITTED USES — Any activity which is expressly allowed to occur on a property because of the property's location in a particular zoning district.

 PERSON — An individual, firm, partnership, corporation, company, association, joint stock association or governmental entity; includes a trustee, a receiver, an assignee or a similar representative of any of the above.

 PERSONAL AND PROFESSIONAL SERVICES Services provided on the premises, in an office or in facilities regulated by the state, and including retail sales or products to be used off the premises as only an incidental part of the business.